-Description The property comprises a purpose built ground floor flat contained within a four storey tenemental building.
-Accommodation Entrance Hallway, Living Room, Bedroom, Kitchen, Bathroom and Study Room Gross internal floor area (m2) 40 or thereby Neighbourhood and location The property forms part of an established residential area lying to the south west of Edinburgh city centre.
-Surrounding properties are broadly comparable and local facilities and amenities are available nearby.
-Age It is estimated the tenement was constructed around 1890.
-Weather It was dry and clear at the time of inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney heads appear to be of rendered brick construction.
+Description The property comprises a purpose built ground floor flat within a lower ground and two storey plus attic end terrace block.
+Accommodation Ground Floor: Entrance Porch, Hallway, Living Room, 2 Bedrooms, Kitchen, Bathroom and Box Room Gross internal floor area (m2) 70 approximately excluding the porch Neighbourhood and location The subjects form part of a predominately residential area to the west of Edinburgh city centre.
+There are commercial premises located within the area.
+All local facilities and amenities can be found within a reasonable distance.
+The surrounding properties are broadly similar in terms of age, type and character.
+Age 1890 or thereby Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stacks are of rendered masonry construction.
+Flashings are formed in metal.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe